whistlegraph/aesthetic-computer/README.txt

 Today:

 - [x] More immediate coding.
-  - [-] Any code that doesn't parse just print out if no piece is running or show an error notice if a piece is.
-  - [-] Get authorization / login working (for publishing).
+  - [] The `publish` command should open an external url that tries to publish the piece in the browser (to make sure the user is logged in).
   - [] Get tab-flipping to work properly if a piece hasn't been loaded succesfully yet.
+  - [c] Get authorization / login working (for publishing).
   - [x] Add connection flashes to noise.
+  - [x] Any code that doesn't parse just print out if no piece is running or show an error notice if a piece is.

 - [-] Add connection flash to world.
 - [] User world persistence with floating command notifications.